Part II, chapter 8: Relocation of spouse or common-law partner

 Note:

-If the employee takes certain other types of leave during their relocation of spouse leave period, this will terminate the relocation of spouse priority entitlement.
+If the employee takes other types of leave during their relocation of spouse leave period, this will terminate the relocation of spouse priority entitlement.

 8.8 Status if the priority entitlement expires